 If you’re set on the idea however, how about making note of the restaurants he or she has visited?
 That way you can look up which of the foodie’s favourite chefs have released some recipe-based literature.

 There’s no other way of putting it – no cook can live without a Le Creuset.
 Their casserole dishes, in particular, are virtually indestructible, last just short of a lifetime, and are great for anything from pot roasts to cake baking.
 Not only that, they tend to add a dash of colour to the kitchen.

 Mobile Foodie Survival Kit

 There’s nothing worse than cooking up a beef ragù only to find you’re all out of Oregano.
 Fortunately, The Foodie Survival Kit, containing 13 individual spices and herbs, does not carry that problem with it.

 The fact it’s designed to slot into your backpack means that you’ll never be caught short with your granulated garlic back home in the larder.

 Benares Vegetarian Tasting Menu for Two

-What better gift is there for a vegetarian than a trip to one of London’s highest-rated Indian restaurants?
+Is the foodie you’re buying for an avid vegetarian?
+Well then what better gift is there than a trip to one of London’s highest-rated Indian restaurants?
 Benares features incredibly fresh food and warm, friendly service.
 Whether you like your food with a kick or not, there is something for everyone.